BarryCarlyon/twitch_developerrig_manifester/README.md

 3. Open the Rig
 4. Login to Twitch in the Rig
 5. Close The Rig
+6. Create an Extension on the [Dev Console](https://dev.twitch.tv/console/extensions) if you didn't already
-6. Open this program
+7. Open this program
-7. Fill in the fields inder "Import a Project"
+8. Fill in the fields under "Import a Project" from the [Dev Console](https://dev.twitch.tv/console/extensions) for the Extension you want to import
-8. Click "Attempt Create"
+9. Click "Attempt Create"
-9. Open the Rig
+10. Open the Rig

-You should now have your project in the rig ready to work with.
+You should now have your project in the Rig ready to work with.

 ## Existing Users

 1. Close the Rig
 2. Open this program
 3. Run the required function you need populating fields if needed
-4. ReOpen the Rig
+4. Open the Rig

+Technically you can leave this Program open, as it opens/closes the Rig internal Database as needed.

 ### Common Issues